 Having your pet spayed or neutered is a fundamental step in helping your pet live a healthy life.
 Sadly, too many cats and dogs end up starving, injured, or dying needlessly every day because there are simply not enough homes!
 In just seven years, one intact cat and her offspring, left unharmed, could produce more than 450,000 cats!
 In seven years, one dog and her offspring can produce more than 4,000 dogs!
 That’s a lot of homes to find!
 A simple solution?
 Have your pet spayed or neutered.

 Have questions?
-We welcome you to book a pre surgical exam for only $40.00 where we can examine your pet, answer your questions and ease you of any concerns you may have.
+We welcome you to book a pre surgical exam where we can examine your pet, answer your questions and ease you of any concerns you may have.

 Spaying or neutering is surgical sterilization.
 Spaying of the female involves the removal of the reproductive tract, while neutering of males is done by removing the testicles.
 Both procedures are routine surgeries performed by our veterinarians using strict sterile technique while the pet is under general anesthesia.

 Aside from controlling the pet population, there are numerous benefits to having your female pet sterilized:

 - Eliminates the heat cycle, along with associated signs such as crying, nervous pacing, the desire to roam, and the excretion of blood